/

 3. Continuously analyze data and adjust offers

-How to start winning old customers back?
+How do you start winning old customers back?

 • A server to get 100% accurate subscription data even if the app isn’t running